PerVillalva/ai-browser-scraper/README.md

 It scrapes dynamic websites like Twitter (X), including pages that rely on JavaScript or require login sessions, and returns structured data with minimal code.

+## 📎 Requirements

+-   Python 3.8+
+-   Access to an LLM API key (the example is using OpenAI GPT-4o)
+-   Google Chrome installed

+---

 ## 🚀 What This Project Does

 -   Launches your actual Chrome browser (with your cookies & sessions)